Tanaykmr/http-server-c/README.md

 # http-server-c
-This repo is an implementation of an HTTP server in C
+This repo is an implementation of a HTTP server in C